Lone Star Wind Farm

 The Lone Star Wind Farm in Shackelford and Callahan Counties in Texas was officially opened by EDP Renewables North America in June 2008, with an installed generating capacity of 400 MW.
 The site's 200 Gamesa 2 MW wind turbines produce enough electricity for at least 120,000 homes, with environmental benefits claimed to be equivalent to taking about 90,000 cars off the road.

 Location

 The Lone Star Wind Farm is located about 15 miles northeast of the city of Abilene.
 The wind farm is separated into two sites, or phases, with Phase I to the north that consists of 100 Gamesa G87 wind turbines and Phase II to the south also consisting of 100 Gamesa G87 wind turbines.

-Land Use
+Land use

 Lone Star Wind Farm leases the land where the turbines sit and according to EDP Renewables North America from 2008-2019 has paid local landowners $24.9 million.
 In addition to the long-term lease agreements, Lone Star Wind Farm also has easement agreements which allowed for the construction of access roads and transmission corridors.
-Land land surrounding the turbines is mainly used for ranching, oil extraction, as well as gas extraction.
+The land surrounding the turbines is mainly used for ranching, oil extraction, as well as gas extraction.